 A good chunk of your Amazon Web Services (AWS) public cloud spending goes to the Amazon Elastic Compute Cloud (Amazon EC2) service.
-Because it is the default compute service on AWS, Amazon EC2 is key to building, running, and scaling your AWS-based applications.
+Amazon EC2 is the default compute service on AWS, so it’s is key to building, running, and scaling your AWS-based applications.

 We’ve compiled this handy EC2 pricing guide to cover exactly what EC2 does, how EC2 pricing works, and how you can choose the best AWS services for your product or software.